Mirror therapy for stroke rehab could help improve movement in your hand and arm after stroke.

-How Mirror Therapy Works
+How Mirror Therapy for Stroke Rehab Works

 To practice mirror therapy, place a mirror on a table with the mirror facing your unaffected arm.
 Position the mirror so that it looks like the reflection of your unaffected arm is taking the place of your affected arm.